jsmarier-courses/midterm-project-ionaleigh/mpad2003_midterm_ionamunro.md

 #### 3.3.1 Pivot Table

 The following **pivot table** summarizes the number of service requests categorized by type, providing a comprehensive view of the issues most frequently reported by residents.
-By organizing the data into key categories, we can identify patterns and trends in service requests that highlight the areas of concern within the community.
 The following sections outline the rationale behind selecting specific variables, key findings from the data, and insights into potential next steps for further investigation.
 <br>

 ![Pivot table](MPAD2003A%20Pivot.png)